drake1701/addons/AddOns/Livestock/ReadMe.txt

 		you're in.

 		The second argument can either be an itemLink (or text in brackets) of one of your learned pets or mounts or one of the words "nopet", "nomount", "whichpet", or
 		"whichmount".
-If it is an itemLink (or text), then Livestock will designate that pet or mount for the zone or suzone you're in, depending on the first argument.
+If it is an itemLink (or text), then Livestock will designate that pet or mount for the zone or subzone you're in, depending on the first argument.
 If it's "nomount" or "nopet", it will clear out the designated pet or mount for the zone.  "whichpet" and "whichmount" display the stored pet or mount for that zone.